zuluana/Halia/README.md

 ### Plugins

-Define a Plugin for each feature you wish to encapsulate.
-You determine what each Plugin does and what API is exported for dependencies to use.
+Build a "HaliaPlugin" for each feature you wish to encapsulate.

->  To Halia, the functional API exported by a Plugin is the sole integration point.
-When manipulating a dependency, we recommend sticking to this functional interface and against direct manipulation when possible.
+Each Plugin has an `install` function which is "injected" with the dependencies defined in the `dependencies` list.

+Each Plugin also exports an API which will be injected downstream consuming plugins.

 ```typescript
 export const MyPlugin: HaliaPlugin = {